stripe/veneur/README.md

 # Usage

 ```
-veneur -f example.yaml
+veneur -f example/veneur/config.yaml
 ```

-See example.yaml for a sample config.
-Be sure to set your Datadog API `key`!
+See `example/veneur/config.yaml` for a sample config.
+Be sure to set your `datadog_api_key`!

 # Plugins